Updates, commentary, training and advice on immigration and asylum law

 Where a valid application is made before the expiry of permission, section 3C leave will be triggered from the point that permission would have expired, provided that no decision had been made yet.
 Asylum claims also trigger section 3C leave, but not further submissions.

 Section 3C leave retains the character of the permission that it is extending.
-In other words, if someone has permission as a Tier 1 (Entrepreneur), and they spend a year on section 3C leave while waiting for a decision on their extension application (which unfortunately has been known to happen), they can count that year towards the five years needed to qualify for settlement.
+In other words, if someone has permission as under Appendix FM as a spouse, and they spend a year on section 3C leave while waiting for a decision on their extension application (which unfortunately has been known to happen), they can count that year towards the five years needed to qualify for settlement.

 Issue